DIGITbrain/digitbrain.github.io/docs/attributes/ma_pair.md

 `M Asset`

-:   **Auto-generated**-*UUID*- Identifier of the Model Asset associated to the MA Pair (NB: The corresponding model file is indicated in Model metadata (first tab) as Model_URI and the corresponding zip file needs to be served to the Algorithm to evaluate the Model by the Microservice (MODEL_FILENAME))
+:   **Optional**-*UUID*- Identifier of the Model Asset associated to the MA Pair (NB: The corresponding model file is indicated in Model metadata (first tab) as Model_URI and the corresponding zip file needs to be served to the Algorithm to evaluate the Model by the Microservice (MODEL_FILENAME))
     === "Example"
         ``` yaml
         M Asset: model_123e4567-e89b-12d3